Konsing/Deep-Q-Network-DQN-Implementation-and-Training-for-Reinforcement-Learning/README.md

      ```
      - Press the stop button on the cell, and it will continue running.

-## File Structure

-- `PA3.ipynb`: The main Jupyter notebook containing the assignment instructions, code cells, and markdown documentation.
-- `Layers.py`: Contains the code for different layers used in the DQN model.
-- `DQN.py`: The script for setting up and training the deep Q-network.

 ## How to Run

 1. Open the `PA3.ipynb` notebook in Jupyter.